iPingOi/DiscordPIP/README.md

 # DiscordPIP
-The best extension for enable PIP in Discord.
+The best extension to enable PIP in Discord.
 Try It's Free.